School Ratings, Student Enrollment, and the COVID-19 Home Buying Boom

-A look at real estate agents’ role in selling your schools—and why it matters
+A look at real estate agents’ role in selling your schools—and why it matters for student enrollment.

 While most sectors are experiencing major setbacks due to the COVID-19 pandemic, there is at least one major outlier: the housing market is booming.
 Low interest rates have made home buying accessible to a wide range of Americans.
 Couple those low rates with quarantining families, and you have the ingredients for what has become a “white hot” market, reports real estate site Redfin.
 What’s more, the trend doesn’t seem to be slowing down anytime soon.

 For school leaders, this uptick in the housing market provides an opportunity.
-With families relocating, your district has the potential to grow your community, boost enrollment, and attract young teachers to your schools.
+With families relocating, your district has the potential to grow your community, boost student enrollment, and attract young teachers to your schools.
 However, many families’ first impression of your schools comes not from the district, but from a real estate agent.

 From an economic standpoint, we see a critical opportunity for school leaders to connect with brokerages and examine their pipeline for recruitment.
 After all, you and your local real estate agencies have one thing in common: the more homes sold in your community, the more both of you benefit.